bishopgreen/alx-low_level_programming/README.md

-#!/bin/bash
-This repository is just where i put all my low level programs
+this dieectory is all about low level programming